- 1. What counts as a concessional contribution?

 Yes and no. From 1 July 2018, if your Total Superannuation Balance (including combined balances if you have more than one super account) is less than $500,000 at the end of a financial year, then you have the opportunity to utilise the unused portions of your concessional caps from previous years (up to 5 years’ worth) in the following financial year, or future years.

 Yes, you can make catch-up concessional contributions, but no, it is not extra concessional contributions.
 The measure is only available for unused portions of a person’s concessional cap for the previous 5 years.
-For more information, see SuperGuide articles Super opportunity: Catch-up concessional contributions from July 2018 and Concessional contributions: Catch-up contributions from July 2018 (10 Q&As) and Total Superannuation Balance: 7 reasons why your TSB matters.
+For more information, see SuperGuide articles Carry-forward contributions: How your unused contribution limits can help you catch up and Concessional contributions: Catch-up contributions from July 2018 (10 Q&As) and Total Superannuation Balance: 7 reasons why your TSB matters.

 Important: The unused cap amounts can start to be carried forward from 1 July 2018, that is, from the start of the 2018/2019 financial year, which means the 2019/2020 year is the first financial year that individuals can take advantage of unused cap amounts from previous financial years.